I have posted my initial impressions of the Fuji Klasse W here, this is a follow up to that.

 One film in, and I would be lying if I didn’t slight have concerns.
 Not significant ones, and maybe more observations of limitations than concerns… but either way they are as follows.

-The speed to focus is a little slow and there is some shutter lag.
+The Klasse’s speed to focus is a little slow and there is some shutter lag.
 This isn’t something I wasn’t expecting, I’d read about it… But you kinda just expect people’s opinions (especially online) to be over exaggerated.
 They may have been a little, but it’s not as fast to photo as ideally I would like.

 That said, I suppose the reality is that when evaluating a camera the intended use of the camera should be taken into account.
 I do want to be able to take photos of my daughter with it and she is pretty fast moving, but thats not really what I bought it for.

 For the sort of photography the autofocus is more than fine.
 In fact in most of those shooting circumstances, at very least the outdoor ones manual focus would have been a perfectly valid option.
-I’ve not fully explored the manual focus on the fuji, but it does seem it would speed up the shooting time significantly if I did feel I was missing those decisive moments.
+I’ve not fully explored the manual focus on the Fuji, but it does seem it would speed up the shooting time significantly if I did feel I was missing those decisive moments.

-One of the custom features (C4) on fuji is the ability to set the camera to move the lens to the obtained point of focus before or after full press of the button.
+One of the custom features (C4) on the Fuji Klasse W is the ability to set the camera to move the lens to the obtained point of focus before or after full press of the button.
 The first film I ran through it was set to before, this second film, after.
 I’m not convinced yet that either proves an advantage in terms of speed, but the camera does make some noise when moving the lens so it is perhaps sensible to limit this to a one off action should you be in a quieter environment.

 It appears it is happy to use f2.8 below 6.5ev.
 Take a look at this page and you can see the other thresholds.